Slow Travel in the Azores: How to Explore Portugal’s Peaceful Atlantic Islands

 Many small, locally-owned guesthouses on Santa Maria focus on sustainable tourism practices.
 Stay at Hotel Santa Maria, a boutique hotel with a commitment to eco-friendly travel.

-🌿 Why the Azores Are Made for Slow Travelers
+Why the Azores Work So Well for Slow Travel

 Where are the Azores located?